Finding an effective treatment for Snapping Hip Syndrome

 In research from doctors in Poland, a detailed analysis of the diagnosis and determination of Snapping Hip Syndrome is given in the Journal of Ultrasound (2).
 Here is the summary of that research:

-- The diagnosis of Snapping Hip Syndrome should be give consideration in youth athletes where incidences are greater.
+- The diagnosis of Snapping Hip Syndrome should be given consideration in youth athletes where incidences are greater.

 - The symptoms tend to occur more frequently among soccer players, weightlifters, or runners, but the syndrome is the most common in ballet dancers.

 - Snapping hip syndrome can be caused by a physical trauma, an intramuscular injection into the gluteus maximus muscle, a surgical knee reconstruction using a portion of the iliotibial band, or a total hip replacement.

 There are two main forms of snapping hip: extra or intraarticular.

 - Intra-articular hip pathologies include acetabular labral tears, cartilage defects, loose bodies floating in hips.

-- Extra-articular snapping may occur in the to the side or front region of the hip, depending on which tendon is involved in the snapping movement.
+- Extra-articular snapping may occur in the side or front region of the hip, depending on which tendon is involved in the snapping movement.